 What’s more?
 When you make Ricotta Cheese at home, you can control the consistency of the cheese; something you can’t do when you buy a tub from the grocery store!

-What Kind of Milk to Use To Make The Ricotta Cheese?
+What Kind of Milk to Use

-Right off the bat, we know this is what you’re wondering.
-Though we used full-fat cow milk, when we were making our Ricotta Cheese, you can use any full-fat milk you’d like.
-Whether you choose goat, cow, sheep or buffalo milk is up to you.
+Right off the bat, I know this is what you’re wondering.
+Though I used full-fat cow milk, when I was making my Ricotta Cheese, you can use any full-fat milk you’d like.

 Ingredients